 “Imagine a culture in which everything is geared toward helping all individuals become the best human beings they can be; in which individuals are driven to devoting their lives to becoming enlightened by the natural flood of compassion for others that arises from their wisdom.”

-Since Freud’s time, Buddhist principles such as mindful empathy and the maintenance of an ‘evenly hovering attention’ have been widely adopted by therapists around the world, but Buddhist coaching is a unique approach.
+Since Freud’s time, Buddhist principles such as mindful empathy and the maintenance of an ‘evenly hovering attention’ have been widely adopted by therapists around the world, but Buddhist psychotherapy and coaching is a unique approach.
 It helps individuals reduce their suffering through the transmission of wisdom, and trains the human mind to attain a state of serenity, joy, and liberation.
 In this approach, mental suffering is believed to begin in the distortions and faulty thinking patterns in our minds, such as attachments, assuming permanence to things that are impermanent, and distortions surrounding notions of the self.

 The principle of impermanence teaches us that everything in life is transient.
 Everything changes − just like the waves crash onto the shore and day becomes night.
 The physical universe consists of energy, and all energy is subject to the natural laws of impermanence and alchemical transformation.
 Nothing lasts, change is bound, and anything the ego clings onto will cause suffering.
 Because nothing lasts and we wish them to, life is continuously ‘unsatisfactory’.
 Buddhism holds that becoming aware of this ‘unsatisfactory condition’ of impermanence helps to be liberated from suffering.